 Just owning a GoPro is not enough to get great images and video.
 The magic of these cameras is in the multitude of accessories that are available for them!

 Handheld sticks, suction cups, clamps, head straps, mouth mounts — so many unique ways to attach a GoPro to something and get amazing footage.

 Check out my complete guide to the best GoPro accessories for travel.

 The perfect tool for capturing aerial photography and video, while costing much less than renting a helicopter!
 Drones have really come a long way.

-It flies super fast, is extremely reliable, and shoots some very high-quality photos and video.
-Not to mention it folds up to fit in my carry-on bag!
+It flies super fast, is extremely reliable, and shoots high-quality RAW photos and 4K video.
+Not to mention it folds up crazy small!